mongodb/specifications/source/auth/auth.rst

 authSource
 	Sets the Source property on the MongoCredential.

+	For GSSAPI and MONGODB-X509 authMechanisms the authSource defaults to ``$external``.
-	For GSSAPI, MONGODB-X509 and PLAIN authMechanisms, the authSource defaults to ``$external``.
+	For PLAIN the authSource defaults to the database name if supplied on the connection string or ``$external``.
 	For MONGODB-CR, SCRAM-SHA-1 and SCRAM-SHA-256 authMechanisms, the authSource defaults to the database name if supplied on the connection string or ``admin``.

 authMechanismProperties=PROPERTY_NAME:PROPERTY_VALUE,PROPERTY_NAME2:PROPERTY_VALUE2